Our pasta e fagioli (pasta and beans) is an Italian dinner favorite with a mix of beans, ditalini pasta, and a rich tomato sauce.

 Olive oil

-We use extra virgin olive oil to make the flavor base with the chopped vegetables listed below.
+We use extra virgin olive oil to make the flavor base (soffritto in Italian) with the chopped vegetables listed below.

-Authenticity Note: In the traditional Italian recipe, a small amount (about 3.5 ounces or 100 grams) of fat-rich animal products (pancetta, lard, guanciale, prosciutto) are used for frying the veggies and adding flavor to this dish.
+Authenticity Note: In the traditional Italian recipe, a small amount (about 3.5 ounces or 100 grams) of fat-rich animal products (pancetta, lard, guanciale, prosciutto) is used to fry the veggies and add flavor to this dish.

 We prefer to keep the recipe vegetarian, without the meat; however, if you want to add it, do so at the beginning with the olive oil.
-There's no ground beef or bacon in pasta and fagioli.
+There’s no lean ground beef, Italian sausage, or bacon in pasta and fagioli.

 Carrot, celery, and onion

-Those veggies are chopped and gently fried in extra virgin olive oil, adding plenty of flavor to the dish.
+Those veggies are chopped and gently fried in extra virgin olive oil, adding flavor to the dish.
 You can use red, white, or yellow onion.

 Garlic and Herbs